-The 2018 Kentucky Health Issues Poll (KHIP) asked Kentucky adults several questions about their dental insurance coverage and routine dental care.
+The 2018 Kentucky Health Issues Poll asked Kentucky adults several questions about their dental insurance coverage and routine dental care.
 KHIP is sponsored by Interact for Health and the Foundation for a Healthy Kentucky.

 Dental health is an important part of overall health.
-According to the Centers for Disease Control and Prevention (CDC), oral diseases disable or cause chronic pain for millions of Americans each year.1Oral health problems include tooth decay, gum disease, tooth loss, oral cancer and several chronic diseases.2 Dental insurance can help patients pay for dental services and obtain preventive dental care.
+According to the Centers for Disease Control and Prevention, oral diseases disable or cause chronic pain for millions of Americans each year.1Oral health problems include tooth decay, gum disease, tooth loss, oral cancer and several chronic diseases.2 Dental insurance can help patients pay for dental services and obtain preventive dental care.

 KHIP asked, “Do you have dental insurance of any kind?”
 Six in 10 Kentucky adults (60%) reported that they did.
 This is higher than in 2012, the last year KHIP asked this question, when 5 in 10 Kentucky adults reported that they had dental insurance (48%).